yayudev/feed-watcher/README.md

 Tests can be run using ```npm test```.*

 Note: tests still have some problems with chai's done() being called twice after first consecutive run, so wait a couple of seconds if you want to rerun them.

+##License
+Project License can be found <a href="https://github.com/datyayu/rss-feed-watcher/blob/master/LICENSE.md">here</a>